microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 - *Note* that mark names should start with `code/` - other marks aren't considered for down-level tooling (perf-editor, telemetry)
 - *Note* that marks around async code might measure more than you think because yielding the event loop gives any scheduled code a chance to run

-Performance marks can be used in the following ways
+Performance marks can be used in the following ways:

 - All marks from all contexts are send as telemetry events.
 That allows to aggregate any of them and to learn how long things take in the "real world"